gridap/GridapSolvers.jl/joss_paper/paper.md

 ## Summary and statement of need

-The ever-increasing demand for resolution and accuracy in mathematical models of physical processes governed by systems of Partial Differential Equations (PDEs) can only be addressed using fully-parallel advanced numerical discretization methods and scalable solution methods, thus able to exploit the vast amount of computational resources in state-of-the-art supercomputers.
+The ever-increasing demand for resolution and accuracy in mathematical models of physical processes governed by systems of Partial Differential Equations (PDEs) can only be addressed using fully-parallel advanced numerical discretization methods and scalable solvers, thus able to exploit the vast amount of computational resources in state-of-the-art supercomputers.

 One of the biggest scalability bottlenecks within Finite Element (FE) parallel codes is the solution of linear systems arising from the discretization of PDEs.
 The implementation of exact factorization-based solvers in parallel environments is an extremely challenging task, and even state-of-the-art libraries such as MUMPS [@MUMPS1] [@MUMPS2] or PARDISO [@PARDISO] have severe limitations in terms of scalability and memory consumption above a certain number of CPU cores.